arm61/pylj/docs/source/visualisation.rst

 - Scattering
 - Interactions

-Full information about the existing classes can be found in the sample_ class documentation.
+Full information about the existing classes can be found in the :doc:`sample` class documentation.

-.. _sample: /en/latest/sample.html

 building your own class
 -----------------------